alliancecan/driconnect/driconnect/content/_index.md

 {{< paige/hero
     alt="Spring DRI Connect, May 27 - May 28, 2025"
-    header="PEOPLE, KNOWLEDGE, AND THE FUTURE OF CANADA’S DIGITAL RESEARCH" image="header_en.png"
+    header="People, knowledge, and the future of Canada’s digital research" image="header_en.png"
     imageclass="rounded-4 shadow"
     stretch=true >}}
-We are thrilled to announce that this year’s DRI Connect will take place in Montreal on May 27 and 28, 2025.

-Stay tuned for updates as we finalize the details!
-Information about the exact venue, program highlights, the call for abstracts, and registration will be available soon.
-Be sure to check back regularly for the latest news—we can’t wait to share what we have in store for you!
 {{< /paige/hero >}}

+We are thrilled to announce that this year’s DRI Connect event will take place at Concordia University in Montreal on May 27 and 28, 2025.

+Here you will find information about the venue, program, registration process, and accommodations.
+Please visit the respective pages for details to help plan your attendance.

+While we've provided essential information, some additional details are still being finalized.
+We'll be continuously updating the website as new information becomes available, including additional speakers, social events, and networking opportunities.
+Be sure to check back regularly for the latest updates!

+We can't wait to welcome you to Montreal for an unforgettable event!

+### Learn more:

+<a href=https://driconnect.alliancecan.ca/venue/ target="_blank">Accommodations and what to do in Montreal</a>

+<a href=https://events.myconferencesuite.com/SpringDRIConnect2025/reg/landing target="_blank">How to register</a>

+<a href=https://driconnect.alliancecan.ca/program/ target="_blank">Program updates</a>

 <!--